-The deadline to submit accept your offer of admission is May 1, 2019.
+The deadline to accept your offer of admission May 1, 2021.

 Questions or concerns?
 Please don't hesitate to contact us at email@example.com